Latest Projects

 Foster Community Partnerships

-Alliances and networks are formed to collectively advance health equity by increasing awareness, advocating for policy change, and assuring accountability.
+Alliances and networks are formed to collectively advance health equity by increasing awareness and assuring accountability.
 One objective for this strategy is to support rural and urban CBOs to foster alliances and capacity to serve and reach vulnerable communities through contracts, training, and technical assistance.
 Through the CCP Project and the UPHA CHW Section, we collaborate with CBOs and other community partners’ CHWs to provide the resources, training, and other assistance needed to ensure they have all the tools they need to best serve their communities.

 The Embrace Project Study